 PS: A wxWidgets plugin for NetBeans (wxMatisse?) would be great.

-This entry was posted on Saturday, February 23rd, 2008 at 11:35 pm and is filed under C++, Programming.
+This entry was posted by on Saturday, February 23rd, 2008 at 11:35 pm and is filed under C++, Programming.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-7 Responses to “wxWidgets on Windows using NetBeans 6.0 with MinGW + MSYS”
+18 Responses to “wxWidgets on Windows using NetBeans 6.0 with MinGW + MSYS”

 1. I really want to start developing Windows Applications using C++, NetBeans and wxWidgets.
 Having followed this guide I dont seem to be getting anywhere.